The Best European Country to Start a Business According to Your Profile

-This is a quick guide for anyone thinking about starting a business in Europe as a foreigner, wrote by a person that has done it before.
+This is a quick guide for anyone thinking about starting a business in Europe as a foreigner, written by a person who has done it before.

 If you are planning to venture overseas, there is a great list of books about moving abroad that I recommend.
-Remember to check the business risks to consider in a business plan.
+Remember to check the risks to consider in a business plan.
 There are also books specific for entrepreneurs overseas.
+We also have an article answering about the best age to start your own business.

 The order of the countries below does not obey any criteria, except the first, which is the place where I started my initial business.